cnorling/norling.io/content/post/latex-resume/index.md

   \end{multicols}
 ```

-Some of the formatting has leaked into the `resume.tex` file now with how things are setup.
+Some of the formatting has leaked into the `resume.tex` file with how things are setup now.
 To fix this, I'll create a custom environment that declares the list as well as a few other options.
 The skills environment will have one parameter that we declare with `\newenvironment{envname}[3]{}{}` where the integer is how many arguments we want the function to have.
 Values from those parameters are used by referencing their integer in the position prefixed by a pound like this: `#1`

 When you use the environment, you add a set of curly brackets after the environment's name with your input like this: `\begin{envname}{foo}{bar}{baz}`.
 Our use-case is much simpler though since we only have one parameter.